-The Cincinnati Workers’ Compensation lawyers at Young, Reverman & Mazzei have extensive experience helping injured workers from Ohio, Indiana and Kentucky obtain the benefits they need as they recover.
-If you or a loved one was hurt in a job-related accident or suffers from a work-related illness, please call us today at 513-721-1200 or contact us online for a free consultation.
+The Cincinnati workers’ compensation lawyers at Young, Reverman & Mazzei have extensive experience helping injured workers from Ohio, Indiana and Kentucky obtain the benefits they need as they recover.
+If you or a loved one was hurt in a job-related accident or suffers from a work-related illness, please call us today at 513-400-0000 or contact us online for a free consultation.

-Workers’ Compensation is a specialized type of insurance that provides financial benefits to workers who are injured while on the job or who acquire an occupational illness.
+Workers’ compensation is a specialized type of insurance that provides financial benefits to employees who are injured while on the job or who acquire an occupational illness.

 This may include money for emergency medical treatment, rehabilitation, medication, lifestyle modifications and long-term care.

 This benefit covers lost wages while you’re unable to work, usually at about two-thirds of a worker’s average weekly wage up to a fixed amount.
 Benefits may also include disability payments, depending on the severity of the injury and the duration of missed work.